Hiring Glossary

 What Are The Different Types Of W-2 Employees?

-Full-Time W-2 Employees These employees work a standard full-time schedule, typically 30-40 hours per week.
+This type of W-2 employee works a standard full-time schedule, typically 30-40 hours per week.
 They are often eligible for benefits such as health insurance, paid time off (PTO), and retirement plans.
-Employers withhold income taxes, Social Security, and Medicare taxes from their paychecks.
+For example, a full-time administrative assistant working 40 hours per week or a software developer employed full-time at a tech company are considered W-2 employees.

-Part-Time W-2 Employees Part-time employees work fewer hours than full-time employees, usually less than 30 hours a week.
-While they are classified as W-2 employees and have taxes withheld, their eligibility for benefits like health insurance may vary depending on company policies.
+Part-time W-2 employees typically work fewer hours than full-time employees, less than 30 hours a week.
+While they are classified as W-2 employees and have taxes withheld, their eligibility for benefits may vary depending on company policies.

-Seasonal W-2 Employees These employees are hired for temporary periods, such as during holidays or specific busy seasons.
-Although they work for a short duration, they still have taxes withheld, and employers are required to provide a W-2 form for any wages earned during the tax year.
+Although they work for a short duration, they still have taxes withheld from their wages, and employers are required to provide a W-2 form for any wages earned during the tax year.

 W-2 Employee 1099 Employee

-Benefits Is provided with statutory and non-mandatory benefits, such as health insurance, retirement plans, paid time off, workers' compensation, and unemployment insurance.
-Is responsible for securing their own benefits.
+Eligibility for Benefits They’re provided with statutory and non-mandatory benefits, such as health insurance, retirement plans, paid time off, workers' compensation, and unemployment insurance.
+They’re responsible for securing their own benefits.

 Tax Obligations The employer covers payroll taxes for their employee and the employee is subject to employment taxes.
-Uses a form W-2 to report income to a tax authority.
-Is beholden to both the employer and employee portions of payroll taxes.
-Uses Form 1099 to report income to a tax authority.
+The employee uses a form W-2 to report income to a tax authority.
+They’re beholden to both the employer and employee portions of payroll taxes.
+They use form 1099 to report income to a tax authority.

 Control Work is facilitated by a supervisor or manager, and works according to a more rigid work schedule.
 Has a greater degree of autonomy and creates their own schedules.